-The beginning of the new year has inspired many of us to undertake the daunting task of redesigning our websites, or to create new ones.
+The beginning of the new year has inspired many of us to undertake the daunting task of redesigning our websites, or to create new ones, without the aid of web design degrees.
 I have just finished a complete redesign of my website, and thought it would be helpful to pass along the links and research that I did in the process.

 Free Website Templates